Working with async

 A common example of objects requiring asynchronous disposal are objects that

-handle TCP/IP connection pooling, such as HTTP
+handle TCP/IP connection pooling, such as HTTP clients and database clients.

 These objects are typically implemented as context managers in Python because